devopscenter/dcUtils/README.md

 the base directory identified from the RUN-ME-FIRST.sh script.
 This directory structure houses configurations and keys for the different environments that the application will run in.

-There will be two main directories one for the application and another for the utility configurations.

-Application development will be done within the frontend directory structure and is free to use what ever file and directory structure that is required for your application.
-For the most part, the devops.center tools won't need to restrict any of the contents of this directory.

-The other directory is used for configurations and will be utilized by the devops.center tools to set up and manage the application as it run in your different environments.
-These tools allow different configuration and keys per environment.
-By keeping the configuration separate from the application code, the application can be developed with a focus on business requirements.

 Once the code is ready it can be pushed to a git repository.
 This will put it in a state that other developers can join in development on the code as explained in